shahzad510/Build-and-Install-open62541-on-Linux/README.md

-# Build and Install open62541 (OPC UA in C) Server on Linux
+# Build and Install open62541 (OPC UA in C) Server on Linux!

 **open62541** is an open-source implementation of OPC UA (Open Platform Communications Unified Architecture) protocol stack.
 OPC UA is a machine-to-machine communication protocol for industrial automation developed by the OPC Foundation.
 It provides a standardized, platform-independent communication for interacting with industrial equipment and systems